 Summary of proposals and feedback

-5. The Appendix summarises proposals in the Exposure Draft, feedback received and the Board's tentative decisions made so far.
-As the Board redeliberates the proposals, we will be updating the Appendix to include the latest tentative decisions.
+5. Appendix B summarises proposals in the Exposure Draft, feedback received and the IASB's tentative decisions made so far.
+As the IASB redeliberates the proposals, we will be updating Appendix B to include the latest tentative decisions.